Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

 \subsubsection{Respiratory function.}

-Partial pressure of oxygen (PaO2), fraction of inspired oxygen (FiO2), ratio of the arterial partial pressure of oxygen to fraction of inspired oxygen (PaO2/FiO2), and the indication of the patient being assisted by mechanical ventilator, are identified by our feature selection methods.
+PaO2, FiO2, PaO2/FiO2, and the use of a mechanical ventilator are identified by our feature selection methods.
 These are commonly used to measure respiratory function.
-Partial pressure of oxygen (PaO2) measures the pressure of oxygen dissolved in blood, and how well oxygen can move from the airspace of the lungs into the blood.
-The fraction of inspired oxygen (FiO2) is defined as the concentration of oxygen that a person inhales.
-Patients experiencing difficulty in breathing are provided with oxygen-enriched air~\cite{akca2017needs}.
+PaO2 measures the pressure of oxygen dissolved in blood, and how well oxygen can move from the airspace of the lungs into the blood.
+FiO2 is defined as the concentration of oxygen that a person inhales.
+Patients experiencing difficulty in breathing are provided with oxygen-enriched air.
 Therefore, higher FiO2 is observed if the respiratory function is compromised.
-The ratio of arterial partial pressure of oxygen to fraction of inspired oxygen (PaO2/FiO2) is a known measure for the assessment of respiratory dysfunction~\cite{villar2015assessment}, such as Acute Respiratory Distress Syndrome (ARDS)\cite{britos2011value}.
-Under the Berlin ARDS definition \cite{force2012acute}, patients with PaO2/FiO2 levels in the range of 200--300, 100--200, and less than 100 are classified as mild, moderate, and severe ARDS.
-The SOFA metric also incorporates PaO2/FiO2 as a parameter in assessing respiratory function\cite{singer2016third}.
+PaO2/FiO2 is a known measure for the assessment of respiratory dysfunction, such as Acute Respiratory Distress Syndrome (ARDS).
+Under the Berlin ARDS definition, patients with PaO2/FiO2 levels in the range of 200--300, 100--200, and less than 100 are classified as mild, moderate, and severe ARDS.
+The SOFA metric also incorporates PaO2/FiO2 as a parameter in assessing respiratory function.
 According to the SOFA score, a normal person has a PaO2/FiO2 ratio of approximately 500 and a patient with PaO2/FiO2 ratio between 300 -- 400, 200 -- 300, 100 -- 200, and less than 100 would have SOFA scores 1, 2, 3, and 4, respectively.
 Thus, a lower PaO2/FiO2 ratio indicates worse respiratory condition.
-Conversely, high PaO2/FiO2 ratio (PaO2 > 300 mmHg) indicates that the lung is exposed to hyperoxia\cite{vincent2017harmful}.
-Mechanical ventilators~\cite{hickey2020mechanical,pham2017mechanical} are often used in ICUs to assist or replace spontaneous breathing, indicating compromised respiratory function.
+Conversely, high PaO2/FiO2 ratio (PaO2 $>$ 300 mmHg) indicates that the lung is exposed to hyperoxia.
+Mechanical ventilators are often used in ICUs to assist or replace spontaneous breathing, indicating compromised respiratory function.